yedidyakfir/rapyer/README.md

 ## Model Duplication

-RedisPydantic provides built-in model duplication functionality for creating copies of existing models with new unique keys while preserving all data.
+Rapyer provides built-in model duplication functionality for creating copies of existing models with new unique keys while preserving all data.

 ### Basic Duplication